 At Automatic Systems we know that the only way to stay at the forefront of market trends and customer requirements is by innovating and mastering technology.
 That’s why we invest heavily in Research & Development and have highly advanced resources and expertise for all equipment components (mechanical, electronic, software, etc.).

 Operating worldwide, we provide a network of sales, customer service and maintenance programs, technical support, spare parts and training facilities.
 Our partners have also privileged access to the full documentation of Automatic Systems via our extranet platform, Partnerweb.

 Key figures of the Automatic Systems Group in the world:

-- Direct commercial presence in The Netherlands and Germany
+- Direct commercial presence in The Netherlands

 - 3 production sites in Belgium, 1 in France and 1 production site in Canada

 - 200 000 units of equipment installed in 150 distinct countries